-The Insanely Useful Freelance Writing Tools I Use Every Day
+The Insanely Useful Writing Tools I Use Every Day

 Many freelance writers and professional content creators use all kinds of fancy writing software (Evernote and Scrivener are popular, and I know writers who swear by them).
 Not me.
 I stick with Microsoft Word.
 Word documents are easy to work with, universally accepted by editors, and easy to convert to other formats (such as PDF) using a free online conversion tool (I use this one).